 Therapeutic Residential Care

-- A comfortable & welcoming ‘family-like’ home
+- A large and comfortable and welcoming ‘family-like’ home

-- A positive and rewarding care experience where children can make real progress towards achieving their goals
+- A positive and rewarding Good care experience where children can make real progress towards achieving their goals

 - Psychodynamic Practice